WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Added tasks to extract/pack Configuration Migration data for version control management

 **9.11.x**
-Updated Solution Packager to SDK 9.1.0.13
+Updated to the latest SDK Libraries (v9.1)
+Ability to use clientsecret authentication method in connection strings
+Added v9.1 in the SDK Version selection in Package Deployer Task
 Updated Check Solution Task to allow checking based on specific rules and exclude files/patterns from checks

 For more information on changes between versions, check the commits and releases on GitHub